 Address: 11150 East Blvd, Cleveland, Ohio 44106, United States

 Founded in 1913, the Cleveland Museum of Art is one of the most-visited art museums in the country.
 The place is a comprehensive museum covering a range of artistic periods and modes.

 It is often considered one of the most interesting things to do in Cleveland, Ohio.
 It is also one of the wealthiest museums of art in the United States.

-The museum is famous for housing over 61,000 works of art, renowned particularly for its collection of Asian and Egyptian art.
-This diverse collection features 16 sections which include Modern European, Egyptian, Photography, Contemporary Art, and more.
+The museum is famous for housing over 61,000 works of art and is renowned, particularly for its collection of Asian and Egyptian art.
+This diverse collection features 16 sections, which include Modern European, Egyptian, Photography, Contemporary Art, and more.

 Entry to the Cleveland Museum of Art is free, but you may have to buy a ticket for some special exhibitions or concerts.
 A few of the works you’ll find here include La Vie by Pablo Picasso, The Red Kerchief by Claude Monet, and The Burning of the Houses of Lords and Commons by J.M.W.
 Turner.

 The Tudor Arms Hotel Cleveland sits in a central location for many major attractions, including the museum.
 It offers guests a hot breakfast every morning and is a lovely spot to call home base.
 Plus, they have a free shuttle to the Cleveland Hopkins International Airport for guests.

 4. Museum of Contemporary Art Cleveland

 Address: 11400 Euclid Ave, Cleveland, Ohio 44106, United States